bcgov/quickstart-openshift/README.md

 ### Higher-Level Environments

 Higher-level environments come after DEV deployments and are usually called any of TEST, STAGING, PRE-PROD or PROD.
-Since data and token access is more frequently sensitive access must be controller.
-One of a pre-approved list of reviewers must sign off for deployment to proceed.
+Since data and token access is more frequently sensitive access must be controlled.
+A user on the pre-approved list of reviewers must sign off for deployment to proceed.

 ![Prod Request](.github/graphics/prodRequest.png)